-Once a Ph D student clears the required qualifying examination, He/she, in consultation with his/her notional supervisor and the DAC members will decide upon the topic, the supervisor, co-supervisor (if required), prepare a research proposal and present it in writing and orally before the DAC members.
-For Ph D students admitted under "part-time" or under Ph D aspirant scheme, it is mandatory to choose at least one BITS faculty as supervisor or co-supervisor.
+Once a Ph D student clears the required qualifying examination, he/she, in consultation with his/her notional supervisor will decide upon the topic, the supervisor, co-supervisor (if required), prepare a research proposal and present it in writing and orally before the DAC members.
+For PhD students admitted under "parttime" or under PhD aspirant scheme, it is mandatory to choose BITS faculty as supervisor.

-The DRC will carefully evaluate whether the proposed topic of research is in consonance with the Institute's research goals, the facilities existing in the Institute or in the permitted locale for carrying out the work, the suitability of the proposed supervisor for the particular topic of research, the number of students already working under him and other relevant factors; and will forward the proposal to Dean AR.
+The DRC will carefully evaluate whether the proposed topic of research is in consonance with the Institute's research goals, the facilities existing in the Institute or in the permitted locale for carrying out the work, the suitability of the proposed supervisor for the particular topic of research, the number of students already working under him/her and other relevant factors; and will forward the proposal to Dean AGSR.

-Dean ARD in consultation with Doctoral Counseling Committee members will approve the research proposal.
+Dean, AGSR in consultation with Doctoral Counseling Committee members will approve the research proposal.

-A student can take up research only on a topic and under a supervisor at 8.19 a locale-approved by the Dean ARD.
-Any change in the topic of research/supervisor/co-supervisor or locale of work can be made only with the prior approval of the Dean ARD.
+A student can take up research only on a topic and under a supervisor at a locale-approved by the Dean, AGSR.
+Any change in the topic of research/supervisor/co-supervisor or locale of work can be made only with the prior approval of the Dean, AGSR.

-It shall be the responsibility of such a Ph.D. student to approach the 8.20 Dean AR through respective DRC well in time for a fresh decision on the question of supervisorship, if there is a likelihood of his/her ceasing to be a faculty member of the Institute or ceasing to be associated with a professional organisation.
-If no decision of the Dean AR is available on the matter, his/her current semester/term registration in Thesis will be cancelled as soon as he ceases to be a faculty member or a professional and he will not be allowed to register subsequently unless the Dean AR decides on the matter.
+It shall be the responsibility of such a Ph.D. student to approach the Dean, AGSR through respective DRC well in time for a fresh decision on the question of supervisorship, if there is a likelihood of his/her ceasing to be a faculty member of the Institute or ceasing to be associated with a professional organisation.
+If no decision of the Dean, AGSR is available on the matter, his/her current semester/term registration in Thesis will be cancelled as soon as he ceases to be a faculty member or a professional and he will not be allowed to register subsequently unless the Dean, AGSR decides on the matter.